Retail Intelligence · Home & Furniture

 Housing Recovery

-Dutch and EU housing markets are beginning to recover — furniture demand will follow in 12–18 months
+Dutch and EU housing markets are beginning to recover — furniture demand may follow within 12–18 months

 NL housing transactions are showing early recovery signals in early 2026 as mortgage rates ease.
-A sustained housing recovery would benefit the entire furniture category — but pure-play online is not well-positioned to capture it.
-Omnichannel and marketplace players will.
+A sustained housing recovery could benefit the entire furniture category — but pure-play online appears less well-positioned to capture it.
+Omnichannel and marketplace players appear better placed.

 AR / AI Adoption